-One thing all events have in common is the need for audience engagement.
+One of the main success metrics for event planners is event engagement.
 The following event examples have facilitated attendee interaction by integrating social media and social walls.

 Whether your event is virtual, hybrid, in-person, big or small, with a social media wall, you’ll be able to engage almost any audience.
-BMW Group, Google, Showstopper, BearingPoint, Sony Music, Hilton, Prada and many other brands rocked audience engagement leveraging the power of social media walls.
+BMW Group, Google, Showstopper, BearingPoint, Sony Music, Hilton, Prada, and many other brands rocked event engagement by leveraging the power of social media walls.
 Get inspired by their stories.

 The point of planning an award ceremony is to celebrate the achievements of specific people.
 Therefore, arranging a social wall for such an event is an excellent way to keep the celebration going for longer.